wythe0513/boilerplate/source/Starbucks.md

 **Fig 9:**  Offer completion on offer type

 This figure is a comparison between the offer type given(left hand side below) and completed offers on offer type(right hand side below).
 The completed offers are counted only oned after offer viewed.
 That means completed without careing offers are expluded.
 It seems to me that the discount offers are a bit attractive than BOGO(Buy One Get One) because completion to discout offers are a bit bigger than originally distributed offers particulary for females in elder generation.
-But, the differeces are subtle, and it is aanything more than that through this heuristic analysis.
-I try to explore this by the later machine lerning part if the offer type may impact on customers activities.
+But, the differeces are subtle, and it is hard to say anything decisive through the heuristic analysis.
+I try to explore this by machine lernings later part if the offer type may impact on customers activities.
 ![Fig.9](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/offer_complete.png)

 **Fig 10:**  comparison among genders of offer view or not